-By default, the geogrid program will interpolate land use categories from USGS 24-category data.
-However, the user may select an alternative set of land use categories based on the MODIS land-cover classification of the International Geosphere-Biosphere Programme and modified for the Noah land surface model.
-Although the MODIS-based data contain 20 categories of land use, these categories are not a subset of the 24 USGS categories; users interested in the specific categories in either data set can find a listing of the land use classes in the section on land use and soil categories.
-It must be emphasized that the MODIS-based categories should only be used with the Noah land surface model in WRF.
+By default, the geogrid program will interpolate land use categories from MODIS IGBP 21-category data.
+However, the user may select an alternative set of land use categories based on the USGS land-cover classification.
+Although the MODIS-based data contain 21 categories of land use, these categories are not a subset of the 24 USGS categories; users interested in the specific categories in either data set can find a listing of the land use classes in the section on land use and soil categories.

-The 20-category MODIS-based land use data may be selected instead of the USGS data at run-time through the geog_data_res variable in the "geogrid" namelist record.
-This is accomplished by prefixing each resolution of static data with the string "modis_30s+".
-For example, in a three-domain configuration, where the geog_data_res variable would ordinarily be specified as the user should instead specify
+The 24-category USGS-based land use data may be selected instead of the MODIS data at run-time through the geog_data_res variable in the &geogrid namelist record.
+This is accomplished by prefixing each resolution of static data with the string "usgs_30s+".
+For example, in a two-domain configuration, where the geog_data_res variable would ordinarily be specified as geog_data_res = 'default', 'default', the user should instead specify

 '''

-geog data res = '10m', '2m', '30s'
+geog_data_res = 'usgs_30s+default', 'usgs_30s+default',

 '''